 There are two possible options you can choose from.
 You can either use your GitLab account or GitLab Enterprise account.

 To integrate via GitLab Enterprise Account you should create an access token.
-Make sure to select the required scopes: - Access your API - Read user information
+Make sure to select the required scope:

-When translations are finished and your languages are ready to go live, Crowdin sends merge request with translations to your version control system.
-For every branch that is under localization, Crowdin creates additional service branch with translations.
-We do not commit directly to the master branch so you can verify translations first.
+When translations are finished and your languages are ready to go live, Crowdin Enterprise sends the merge request with translations to your version control system.
+For every branch that is under localization, Crowdin Enterprise creates an additional service branch with translations.
+We don’t commit directly to the master branch so that you can verify translations first.

-When you set up the integration you select existing repository branches that should be added to the Crowdin project.
-To add future branches from GitLab to Crowdin automatically, create a pattern for the branch names.
-If a branch name follows a certain pattern, it will be automatically added to Crowdin.
+When you set up the integration you select existing repository branches to be added to the Crowdin Enterprise project.
+To add future branches from GitLab to Crowdin Enterprise automatically, create a pattern for the branch names in the integration settings.

 For example, you add a pattern *feature in the GitLab integration settings.
 In this case, the future branches that contain this word at the end of the title will be added to the project.